th0mas000/th0mas000/README.md

 ### Internship
 - soft square international co. ltd  Jul 2024 - Oct 2024
--✅ Software Developer (Flutter Mobile Application Developer)
-       Warehouse Management System WMS
+- ✅Software Developer (Flutter Mobile Application Developer) Warehouse Management System WMS
            WMS is a system designed to manage inventory movement and storage within a warehouse.
 The system is developed using Flutter for the front-end (mobile) and Oracle as the back-end database for secure and efficient data management.